hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 - The authorization code

 :::note
-Once the authorization code is validated, it is saved inside a variable at runtime and is deleted from the database.
+Once the **authorization code** is validated, it is saved inside a variable at runtime and is deleted from the database.
 This is to prevent the use of a stolen authorization code and err on the side of caution.
 :::

 When all the relevant data is validated, the next step is to check if the `grant_type` is set to `authorization_code` in the body of the `POST` request sent by the client.
 Since the authorization server in this case only supports the authorization code flow grant type, it is important to check.

-If the authorization server does find the authorization code grant, the authorization server then needs to generate an **authorization token**.
+If the authorization server does find the `grant_type` set to `authorization_code` in the body of the `POST` request, then the authorization server needs to generate an **authorization token**.
 :::confusedDuck
 What should be added inside the authorization token?
 :::